borgar90/portfolio-bot/README.md

 An intelligent AI-powered chatbot that represents you on your portfolio website.
 This bot uses OpenAI's GPT-4o-mini to engage with visitors, answer questions about your background, skills, and experience, and capture leads.

+**Now with REST API support!** Easily integrate the bot into your custom frontend applications.

 ## 🎯 What It Does

 Portfolio Bot creates an interactive chat experience on your portfolio website where the AI acts as you, answering questions about your: